 Find space to share your thoughts and feelings,

-For people facing death or an uncertain future, often people find comfort in talking to someone who understands what you are going through.
-Some things can be hard to share with family and loved ones, possibly through fear of upsetting them or being uncertain of your own reactions.
+For people facing death or an uncertain future, often they find comfort in talking to someone who understands what they are going through.
+Some things can be hard to share with family and loved ones, possibly through fear of upsetting them or being uncertain of their own reactions.

 Our team are on hand to help you explore and express your emotions, and find peace and solace in your situation.

 To access our services, please use the referral button below.

 Counselling and pyschological support